Everybody makes mistakes, but they’re particularly painful when they cost you hard-earned cash.

 Problem: Many Americans receive thousands of dollars in tax refunds each year.
 And many either blow this money all at once or fritter it away.

 How to avoid it: Remember that a tax refund is money you overpaid to Uncle Sam.
 It was your money when the IRS had it, and it is your money when you have it back in hand.
-Use it to pay down high-interest debt or invest it.
-Don’t squander it like it is lottery winnings.
+Use it to pay down high-interest debt or any of the other options in “Tax Hacks 2017 — 9 Smart Ways to Spend Your Tax Refund.”
+Don’t squander it like lottery winnings.